victorlennojv/ChallengingMe-1-VueJs/README.md

 ## This is a WIP project

 I will try to improve this project more and more, always looking for the best practices and ways to maintain a fast application and clean code.
 I am totally open to criticism and suggestions.
-It's based on Coodesh challenge, but I pretend to go further and further.
+It's based on Coodesh challenge, but I pretend to go further.

 ## Build Setup